ombori/grid-docs/gps/data-model.md

 !> Data Model is still in development phase, so there might be breaking changes

+To learn about the definition of each field, check out the [Field Definitions](/gps/field-definitions) reference guide.
 ## GridProduct
 ```
 interface GridProduct {